-2002 One of the most memorable flops of the new century opens at the Minskoff Theatre: Dance of the Vampires, a campy musical about vampires stalking the European village of Lower Belabartokovich opens at the Minskoff Theatre.
+2002 Dance of the Vampires, a campy musical about vampires stalking the European village of Lower Belabartokovich opens at the Minskoff Theatre.
 Jim Steinman, who wrote many songs for rocker Meat Loaf, rolls out his first full Broadway score.
-The production had been a long-running hit in Austria and Germany, but after six weeks of previews on Broadway it staggers on for 56 performances after critics hammer stakes into its heart.
+The production had been a long-running hit in Austria and Germany, but after six weeks of previews on Broadway it it runs just 56 performances after disappointing reviews.
 The show marks the (brief) return to Broadway of Phantom of the Opera star Michael Crawford as the bloodthirsty Count von Krolock.

 2007 Mark Twain's 1890's farce Is He Dead? gets its long-delayed Broadway debut after the manuscript is rediscovered by a researcher, and playwright David Ives does a contemporary adaptation.
 Norbert Leo Butz, Jenn Gambatese, Byron Jennings, Michael McGrath, and John McMartin are featured in the cast.

 2018 The world premiere of Jeremy O. Harris' Slave Play, directed by Robert O'Hara, opens Off-Broadway at New York Theatre Workshop.
 The play, which looks at race, gender, and sexuality in 21st-century America, transfers to Broadway the following year.